Slick’s Nit Picks: The Walking Dead: The Final Season

 No More Running

 The Walking Dead: The Final Season is more of a coming of age story than any of the previous seasons.
-The end of season two thrust Clementine into the role of
+The end of season two thrust Clementine into the role of adoptive mother before she was even a teenager.
+Season three saw that title snatched away from her and she would ultimately snatch it back.
+While still a child herself, this story is about how you mold AJ into the young man who will stand on his own going forward.

 A trap leaves the pair in mortal danger.
 As she loses consciousness, Clementine sees AJ carried off.
 She wakes in unfamiliar surroundings with her wounds tended to.
 The Ericsson School for Troubled Children houses a group of child survivors very much in trouble.
 Their leader is a boy named Marlon who welcomes AJ and Clem.
 He asks for help in keeping the group together since they have never seen children surviving outside on their own.
 As in previous scenarios, joining a new group never goes that smoothly for Clementine.